gcraig/VPNStatus/README.md

 1. Setup the VPN per your company’s procedures.
 Ensure the name of the connection is: <company name> VPN.
 Enter and save the Username and Password.

-2a.
-Install Python 2.7
+2 A. Install Python 2.7
 https://goo.gl/JPV9rc

-2b.
-Or Install Python 3.7
+2 B. Or Install Python 3.7
 https://bit.ly/2RbMVas

-3. Install (Corresponding) Python for Windows Extensions https://goo.gl/Dto87w
+3.Install (Corresponding) Python for Windows Extensions https://goo.gl/Dto87w

 4. Change VPNStatus.py internally to <company name>.